Plumbing Winterization Service: Complete Guide for Vacation & Seasonal Homes

 How do I know if my home's pipes froze over the winter?

-Common signs include: no water flow when you turn on a faucet after restoring service, visible frost or bulging on exposed pipes, unusual sounds (banging or cracking) when the heat comes on, and unexplained water stains on walls or ceilings.
+Common signs include no water flow when you turn on a faucet after restoring service, visible frost or bulging on exposed pipes, unusual sounds (banging or cracking) when the heat comes on, and unexplained water stains on walls or ceilings.
 If you suspect a pipe has burst, locate your main shutoff valve immediately and call a licensed plumber.
-For more guidance, see our full article on how to thaw frozen pipes safely and what to do in a plumbing emergency.
+For more guidance, see our full article on how to safely thaw frozen pipes and what to do during a burst pipe emergency.

 Find Trusted & Licensed Plumbers in Ohio